19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 (2) When a subsidiary management corporation is constituted for any development by the owner developer thereof, the owner developer shall also —

-(a) immediately open a bank account in the name of the subsidiary management corporation and pay into that account all balances of moneys in the special maintenance fund established under section 16(3) for the maintenance of the limited common property of that development;
+(a) immediately open a bank account in the name of the subsidiary management corporation and pay into that account all moneys standing to the credit in the special maintenance fund established under section 16(3) for the maintenance of the limited common property of that development;

+[Act 35 of 2017 wef 01/02/2019]

 (b) cause to be prepared such accounts and other records as will sufficiently explain the transactions and financial position of the subsidiary management corporation and enable true and fair profit and loss accounts and balance-sheets and any document required to be attached thereto to be prepared for the period starting from the date the subsidiary management corporation is constituted for the development and ending on a date not earlier than 4 months before the first annual general meeting of the subsidiary management corporation; and